oitofelix/elpa/index.md

 I have also contributed to other Emacs packages which I’m not the main author of, either by creating new modules or improving existing ones.
-These are available from other sources, but I list them here for the sake of completeness.
+These are available elsewhere, but I list them here for the sake of completeness.

 ### Contributions